 There was no mains gas available, therefore a renewable heating source was a natural choice and it also fitted with the ethos of the business.

-Phase 1, in August 2015, saw the installation of 900 metres of ground collector under the carpark and trenched to the proposed position of the hall, 900 metres of pipe was specified to ensure that enough heat is available for the end design.
+Phase 1, saw the installation of 900 metres of ground collector under the carpark and trenched to the proposed position of the hall, 900 metres of pipe was specified to ensure that enough heat is available for the end design.
 The final design was not set in stone at this point as only approximate sizes for the ceremonial hall were known at this stage.
 This work was done before the park was open to the public as it was important that work was done with consideration and limited disruption for any families or users of the park.
 The ground conditions were damp sand, which is not ideal ground conditions for conducting heat, however this was taken into consideration in the heat pump technical design, the heat pump is designed to perform at 0°C brine conditions.
 The system is performing above expectations with brine temperatures averaging 4°C in the winter, this means the system is performing at an even higher efficiency than expected and using less electricity to produce the heat needed.

 Phase 2, saw building work commence for the Cedar Hall, the ground loops were extended to the plantroom which is housed within a discreet section of the hall.
 A NIBE F1255 12kW ground source heat pump was installed with weather compensation, allowing the system to run without intervention for extreme weather changes.
 The ground source heat pump provides heat for the hall through 1200 metres of underfloor heating, it also provides 180L hot water for use in the kitchen and toilets.